Contains header information about the HTML document. | HTML 2, 3.2, 4, 4.01, 5 |

 Show me

-The following example shows the information found in this document’s HEAD element.
+The following example shows the information found in this document’s head element.

 <html>